Common Urostomy Problems

 Symptoms of UTI with Urostomy

-Taking supplements such as Vitamin C and cranberry juice can help infection problems.
+To prevent urine infections, it is important to stay hydrated, drinking plenty of water and reducing caffeine.
+Taking supplements such as Vitamin C and drinking cranberry juice can also help infection problems.
 However, advice must be taken from your GP or stoma care nurse prior to taking these, as they can interfere with certain medications that you may be prescribed, such as Warfarin.
-It is also important to maintain good hygiene each day.

 Urostomy Night Bag Problems